DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - Knockout/03 Get a Widget Instance.md

-To get a widget instance, save it in a view model property once the widget is initialized:
+To get a UI component instance, save it in a view model property once the UI component is initialized:

     <!--JavaScript-->var viewModel = {
         menuInstance: {},